 Aakanshya Aryal is currently pursuing an MPH with a major in Epidemiology at Drexel University.
 Coming from a developing country like Nepal and studying at one of the most prestigious public health schools in the US has been a great opportunity for her to learn and share knowledge and skills.
 In Nepal, she worked as a Research Assistant and traveled to remote areas in the country, which motivated her to contribute to the health of communities at a larger scale.
 She has ample experience in qualitative research and has worked as a data collector, transcriber, translator and an analyst.
 Aakanshya was awarded a Dornsife International Research Fellowship by the Dornsife School of Public Health.
 Her research interests include mental health, substance abuse, HIV, LGBT health, and urban health.

 Heather Santos is currently a PhD student at Drexel University.
 She completed her MPH in epidemiology at Drexel University in 2022.
 Prior to her graduate studies, she obtained a BS in Physics from Penn State, and then worked in quantitative epidemiology modeling the global burden of measles.
-She plans to pursue a research career in mental health and psychiatric epidemiology.
+Her research focuses mainly on mental health – specifically suicide and depression.